-(All of these first three seem interchangeable with no distinction intended.
-The Mishnah (RH 3.2) allowed any animal horn—sheep, goat, or antelope, but not from a cow.)
+All of these first three seem interchangeable with no distinction intended.
+The Mishnah (RH 3.2) allowed animal horns from sheep, goats, or antelope, but not from a cow.

-4. "trumpets" (BDB 348) – possibly from the verb "stretch out," implying a straight bone (not curved as the animal horns).
+4. "trumpets" (BDB 348, KB 344) – possibly from the verb "stretch out," implying a straight bone (not curved as the animal horns).
 These were made of silver (after the shape and form of Egypt).
 These are used:

 a. with worship rites (cf. Num.
 10:2,8,10; Ezra 3:10; Neh.
 12:35,41)

 b. for military purposes (cf. Num.
 10:9; 31:6; Hosea 5:8)

 c. for royal purposes (cf. 2 Kgs.
 11:14)